dotnet/docs/docs/csharp/how-to/concatenate-multiple-strings.md

 and the <xref:System.Linq.Enumerable.Aggregate%2A?displayProperty=nameWithType> method to join strings from a collection.
 This method combines the source strings using a lambda expression.
 The lambda expression does the work to add each string to the existing accumulation.
-The following example combines an array of words by adding a space between each word in the array:
+The following example combines an array of words, adding a space between each word in the array:

 :::code language="csharp" interactive="try-dotnet-method" source="../../../samples/snippets/csharp/how-to/strings/Concatenate.cs" id="Snippet6":::